zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/ef6/glimpse.md

 # Glimpse

-Glimpse is a web debugging and diagnostics tool used to gain a better understanding of whats happening inside of your ASP.NET web application.
+Glimpse is a web debugging and diagnostics tool used to gain a better understanding of what's happening inside of your ASP.NET web application.

  - It allows you to drill down into your app when you need to find out what's going on at the server.
  - Glimpse provides so much valuable information we recommend you use it throughout your development cycle, including your Azure test environment.